software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `ScreenStackHeaderCenterView` – the children will render in the center of the native navigation bar.
 - `ScreenStackHeaderRightView` – the children will render on the right-hand side of the navigation bar (or on the left-hand side in case LTR locales are set on the user's device).
 - `ScreenStackHeaderLeftView` – the children will render on the left-hand side of the navigation bar (or on the right-hand side in case LTR locales are set on the user's device).
+- `ScreenStackHeaderSearchBarView` - used exclusively for rendering iOS `<SearchBar>` component in the bottom of the native navigation bar.

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: